Dubna 48K: Overview

-By the time this computer was released (1991), there were already much more powerful x86 CPUs and commercially available advanced operating systems, such as Unix, DOS and Windows.
 The Dubna 48K had only a built-in BASIC interpreter, and loaded its programs from a cassette recorder, so it couldn't run any of the modern operating systems.
 However, the Dubna 48K and many other Z80 clones, though outdated by that time, were introduced in high schools of the Soviet Union.
 Many of the games for the Z80-based machine were ported from games already available for Nintendo's 8-bit game console, marketed in Russia under the brand Dendy.

 The machine comes in two versions: in a metal case for the initial 1991 model, and in a plastic case for the 1992 model.

 Included items

 The Dubna 48K was shipped with the following units: